Purdue vs. St. John's (NY) Predictions & Picks - Women's NCAA Tournament First Four

 Purdue Schedule Analysis

-- When the Boilermakers took down the Ohio State Buckeyes (No. 12 in the AP's Top 25) on January 29 by a score of 73-65, it was their signature win of the season so far.
+- The Boilermakers beat the No. 12 Ohio State Buckeyes in a 73-65 win on January 29, which was their signature victory of the season.

-- The Boilermakers have tied for the 31st-most Quadrant 1 wins in the country (four).

 Purdue 2022-23 Best Wins